Your foot and ankle are made up of 26 bones, 33 joints, and more than 100 tendons. The heel is the largest bone in your foot.

 are the complications of heel pain?

 Heel pain can be disabling and affect your daily movements.
 It may also change the way that you walk.
 If this happens, you may be more likely to lose your balance and fall, making you more prone to other injuries.

-It may not be possible to prevent all cases of heel pain, yet there are some easy steps that you can take to avoid injury to the heel and prevent pain.
-Whenever possible, you should:
+It may not be possible to prevent all cases of heel pain, yet there are some easy steps that you can take to avoid injury to the heel and prevent pain:

 - Wear shoes that fit properly and support the foot.

 - Wear the right shoes for physical activity.